 When I grew tired of one job I moved on to the next with the hopes of finding something more challenging and more rewarding.
 It wasn’t until I had children that I really began to think about what I wanted to do for the rest of my life.
 Changing jobs like some people change clothes wasn’t going to be a great game plan anymore now that I had two little mouths counting on me for at least another 18 years or so.

 I signed up for classes at the University I had dropped out of 10 years prior where I received my first dose of the legal field.
-I picked the brains of my professors who were or had previously been attorneys, including one professor who was a family law judge.
+I picked the brains of my professors who were, or had previously been, attorneys, including one professor who was a family law judge.
 (He has since had the privilege of moving himself and his family to Tallahassee to serve as a First District Court of Appeals Judge.)
 I was enthralled with the law.
-Legal philosophy, criminal procedure, how to argue a motion, it was all fascinating to me.
+Legal philosophy, criminal procedure, how to argue a motion, it was all fascinating to me, especially being in court.
 I knew I’d finally found the right profession.

 I knew some people studied for the LSAT, taking prep courses to maximize their LSAT score.
 I, however, was currently enrolled full-time in college, working a full-time job as a mail carrier, and had two young children at home.
 I didn’t have time to study!
 Still, I spent a few hours reading about how the test works and what kind of questions would be asked.
 After that I took a full-length practice test, which made me realize timing may be the most important part of the LSAT.
-My crash course was enough to allow me to get the score I needed to be the first student from University of West Florida admitted to a new 3+3 early admission program and begin my new career path.
+My crash course was enough to allow me to get the score I needed to be the first student from University of West Florida admitted to their new 3+3 early admission program and begin my new career path as a divorce attorney.

 Things truly are different now.
 I now have three amazing sons that always keep me on my toes.
 I have met some of the most amazing people over the last few years with whom I am able to share the joys and hardships of being a lawyer.
-I am happy my journey has led me to be a family law attorney and part of the rewarding legal profession.
-I look forward to many more years of learning, being able to help people solve their problems, and accomplishing great things for myself and my clients.
+I am happy my journey has led me to becoming a divorce and family law attorney and a part of the rewarding legal profession.
+I look forward to many more years of learning, being able to help people solve their legal problems, and accomplishing great things for myself and my clients.